FranciscoMendes10866/plancy/README.md

 http://localhost:7000/quotes?page=0
 ```

-(Then define the page number, if it is "0" it means that it is the first page.)
+(Then define the page number, if it is "0" it means that it is the first page)